ukrainewarlosses/ukrwarlosses/README.md

 ## Disclaimer

 This application tracks publicly available casualty data from open sources.
-Numbers represent confirmed minimum losses and actual figures may be significantly higher due to unreported casualties and classification restrictions.
+Numbers represent confirmed minimum losses and actual figures may be higher due to unreported casualties and classification restrictions.
 The application is not affiliated with any government or military organization.

 ## Support